wfan0502/wfan0502/index.md

 ## About Me

-I am a Ph.D. student at Technical University of Munich (TUM).
+I am a Ph.D. candidate at Technical University of Munich (TUM).

 ## Research Interests